MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-onboard-devices.md

 > [!IMPORTANT]
 > Make sure that all of the following requirements are met before onboarding mobile devices:
 > 1. Defender for Business has finished provisioning.
 In the [Microsoft 365 Defender portal](https://security.microsoft.com), go to **Assets** > **Devices**.<br/>- If you see a message that says, "Hang on!
-We're preparing new spaces for your data and connecting them," it means that Defender for Business hasn't finished provisioning.
-This process is happening now, and can take up to 24 hours to complete. <br/>- If you see a list of devices, or you're prompted to onboard devices, it means Defender for Business provisioning has completed.
+We're preparing new spaces for your data and connecting them," then Defender for Business hasn't finished provisioning.
+This process is happening now, and it can take up to 24 hours to complete. <br/>- If you see a list of devices, or you're prompted to onboard devices, it means Defender for Business provisioning has completed.
 > 2. Users have downloaded the Microsoft Authenticator app on their device, and have registered their device using their work or school account for Microsoft 365.

 | Device | Procedure |